royamoussapour/royamoussapour.github.io/_projects/(2) Customer journey mapping.md

 ![preview](https://i.imgur.com/TpTWLPd.png)

-We then developed a high-level experience map that identified pain points along the Trademark filing journey.
+We then developed a high-level experience map that identified pain points along the Trademark filing journey (this is intentionally blurred for privacy).

 ![preview](https://i.imgur.com/Qu0CB4W.png)